projectbuendia/client/README.md

 You are now ready to develop the Buendia client in Android Studio.

+## Build and run the client

+On your tablet, enable Developer options by opening the Settings app, selecting **About tablet**, and tapping the Build number 7 times.
+Then, in **Developer options**, enable USB debugging.

+Connect a USB cable from your computer to your tablet.
+The tablet will ask if you want to allow USB debugging; click OK.

+Click the Run button (green triangle in the toolbar at the top).
+For **Module** select **app** and click OK.

+Wait a few minutes for Android Studio to build the app (you can see progress in the status bar at the bottom).
+When it's done, Android Studio will automatically install it on the tablet and start it.

 ## Hardware

 In the field, we use [Sony Xperia Z2](http://www.sonymobile.com/gb/products/tablets/xperia-z2-tablet/) tablets.
 These are a good choice because they are waterproof, have a great screen, and have a reasonably-new version of Android.